AndreaRibuoli/RIBY/README.md

 So, why not to experiment WebAssembly using IBM i?

-Today I will deliberately split the role of PASE from ILE:
+Today I will deliberately split the role of PASE from the role of ILE:

 * I will use **PASE** in the WebAssembly development stages (using *WABT*, *JupyterLab* and *Node.js*) and
 * I will use **ILE** in the WebAssembly execution phase (accessing *IBM HTTP Server for i* from modern browsers).